 Janae grew up in a rural town in Wisconsin much smaller than Middlebury, where she was raised by her single mother.
 As a low-income, first-generation student, she earned her Master of Education in Student Affairs from Iowa State University and her Bachelor of Arts in Creative Writing and Women’s and Gender Studies from the University of Wisconsin - Green Bay.
 Janae is involved in the local community as a member of Addison Central Teens and IDEAL Middlebury.
 She dedicates her time outside of work to providing social justice education to community members and advocating for the creation of community care structures.
 Janae cares deeply about inclusive and intentional language, media representation and popular culture, intersectional feminism, and fat liberation.

-Bruno Coelho (he/him, class of ‘24) is a MILC Coordinator at the AFC.
+Bruno Coelho (he/him) is the MILC Coordinator at the AFC.
 He was born in Portugal and moved to the United States when he was eight years old.

-Donovan Compton (he/him, class of ‘23) is the AFC Fellow for LGBTQIA+ students.
+Donovan Compton (he/him) is the AFC Fellow for LGBTQIA+ students.
 He speaks 3 languages fluently (French, English, and Italian) and is working on a 4th (Chinese)!

-Devon Hunt (she/they, class of ‘23) is the Social Media and Marketing Coordinator for the AFC.
-In their free time, she does drag at shows on campus!
+Devon Hunt (they/she) is the Social Media and Marketing Coordinator for the AFC.